wordmage/dnd-miscellany/SOURCES/Otterfolk/Otterfolk.md

 - Increase your Wisdom or Charisma score by 1, to a maximum of 20.
 - You learn three languages of your choice.
-- Whenever you are trading with a creature that can understand you, you can't be disadvantaged in any check you make with the Persuasion and Insight skills.
+- Whenever you are trading with a creature that can understand you, you can't be disadvantaged in any check you make with the Charisma (Persuasion) and Wisdom (Insight) skills.